tauseefusman/Snowflake-AI-Toolkit/README.md

 ![Snowflake Cortex Demo](assets/demo.gif)

 Experience the power and simplicity of the Snowflake Cortex Demo App in action.
-The demo showcases key features including the interactive playground, build functionality, and notification system.
+The demo showcases key features including the interactive playground, build , and RAG and Fine-Tune.

 ## Prerequisites